olafk/liferay-healthcheck-mp/README.md

 * Run healthchecks in background (scheduled) - this enables long running processes to run as well (see remark about locale though)
 * Filter/Sort results by category/result
 * Activate/Deactivate certain categories (e.g. ignore demo-related healthchecks with released security) or pick individual checks to run and blacklist completely.
+* Build a Dashboard of different Healthcheck results, allowing graphical output
+* Provide an API to reveal (pull or push) results to Liferay Cloud Console or other external entities.

 ## Visualize Results on a site, instead of a Control Panel app